archlinux/archwiki/resources/lib/codex/README.md

 # Codex

-Codex is a toolkit for building user interfaces within the Wikimedia Design System.
+Codex is the design system for Wikimedia.
 Codex contains:
-- Vue components, in this package
+- Vue and CSS-only components, in this package
-- Design tokens, in the `@wikimedia/codex-tokens` package
+- Design tokens, in the `@wikimedia/codex-design-tokens` package
 - Icons, in the `@wikimedia/codex-icons` package

 For more details, read the [Codex documentation](https://doc.wikimedia.org/codex/latest/).